karel-burda/function-loader/README.md

 Continuous Integration is now being run Linux (with GCC 6.x) and OS X on Travis: https://travis-ci.org/karel-burda/cpp-utils.

 Compilers are set-up to treat warnings as errors and with pedantic warning level.
-Targets are built debug symbols with code coverage measure and release with debug symbols).
+Targets are built in one stage with debug symbols with code coverage measure and in release mode with debug symbols in the second one.

 Valgrind is being run on the example as well.

-The project is using thse stages:
+The project is using these stages:
 * `function-loader, example, tests -- linux, debug, gcc, cppcheck, coverage`
 * `function-loader, example, tests -- osx, release with debug info, valgrind, clang`